hcavalle/goodengine/src/documents/pages/about.html.md

 ---

 ###Harrison Cavallero
-**Harrison is a full stack engineer** and is dedicated to effecting social good through business, tech and engineering.
-He has worked for conscious businesses like SPINS.com, Destinilocators.com and Crowdfunder.com and in Higher Ed at UCLA and USC.
-He also teaches computer networking and programming at USC in Los Angeles.
+**I am a software and tech generalist**, from desktop support to systems admin and web development to hadoop I've seen and done it.
+I am dedicated to effecting social good through business, tech and engineering.
+My past work at SPINS.com, Destinilocators.com and Crowdfunder.com and in Higher Ed at UCLA and USC speaks to that commitment.
+At USC in Los Angeles, he also teaches computer networking and programming as part of Viterbi ITP.

+Tasty food, playing a bit of soccer, walking my pup Zoe and leisurely breakfast with my lovely wife are a few of my favorite things.
 </br>

 We draw on our personal and professional networks on a per project basis.